 The RMY Auctions Photo of the Day is a rare black and white copy of the same image used to create that iconic card.
 The 8×10 photo shows Sayers posing for the camera in a Heisman-like maneuver that was commonly used at the time—but no one struck the pose better than the Bears’ newest weapon.

-The photo is among more than 400 up for bid in RMY’s current auction which closes Saturday night.
-Thus far, it’s received 27 bids, more than any other lot in the auction.
+The photo is among more than 1,000 up for bid in RMY’s current auction which closes Saturday night.

 As kids were trading his card in’66, Sayers would become a first-team All-Pro selection and capture his first NFL rushing title.